Skip to content

 • api — production runtime (distroless, minimal)

-• api-migrate — Prisma migration runner (used as init container in Kubernetes / dependency service in docker-compose)
+• api-migrate — Prisma migration runner (dedicated lightweight image built from apps/api/Dockerfile.migrate, used as init container in Kubernetes / dependency service in docker-compose)

 • docs — documentation static site